N4suk4/AquaTech_AppMeteo/README.md

 # 🌦️ Aquatech_meteo

-Aquatech Meteoo is a modern, intuitive mobile application developed with Flutter to display weather data for selected cities.
+Aquatech Meteo is a modern, intuitive mobile application developed with Flutter to display weather data for selected cities.

 ## ✨ Features